Features, pricing, ratings, and pros and cons, compared head to head.

-AVML (Acquire Volatile Memory for Linux) is a free digital forensics and incident response tool.
-WindowsSCOPE Cyber Forensics is a commercial digital forensics and incident response tool by WindowsSCOPE.
-Compare features, ratings, integrations, and community reviews side by side to find the best digital forensics and incident response fit for your security stack.
+AVML (Acquire Volatile Memory for Linux) is a free digital forensics tool.
+WindowsSCOPE Cyber Forensics is a commercial digital forensics tool by WindowsSCOPE.
+Compare features, ratings, integrations, and community reviews side by side to find the best digital forensics fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of company size fit, deployment model, here is our conclusion: